erimcg/TIS/docs/LDV-Settings.md

 ![]()
 Figure XXX

-The Fixed Lengths Before and After Peak means that a set number of samples will be taken before and after the peak.
+Fixed Lengths Before and After Peak means that a set number of samples will be taken before and after the peak.

 Fixed Length Beginning From Peak means that a user set number of samples will be taken after a peak is found.